 This Spicy Horseradish Aioli recipe is a simple sauce that can be used on everything from potatoes and veggies to steaks.

-We keep this sauce on hand all the times because my family loves it so much.
+We keep this sauce on hand all the time because my family loves it so much.
 If you make roast beef or pit beef sandwiches and don't put this horseradish aioli on it you done messed up.

-Speaking of Beef checkout these recipes that would love some of this horseradish sauce on it!!
+Speaking of Beef check out these recipes that would love some of this horseradish sauce on it!!
 Smoked Eye Round w/ Beef Au Jus, Grilled Maryland Style Pit Beef, Rotisserie Prime Rib using a Weber Kettle

-Horseradish is a condiment that can be found in many forms including grated, powder or pickled and is used to make a number of sauces and dressings.
+Horseradish is a condiment that can be found in many forms including grated, powder, or pickled, and is used to make a number of sauces and dressings.
 Horseradish grows underground and is a close relative of mustard and wasabi.

 The root is the part of the plant most commonly harvested but the leaves can be sauced or used in salads.

-Just a friendly PSA warning, when grating fresh horseradish with a box grater or food processor be prepared for quite strong fumes to come off the root.
+Just a friendly PSA warning, when grating fresh horseradish with a box grater or food processor is prepared for quite strong fumes to come off the root.

 The finer you grate the horseradish the stronger the fumes so if you are grating it for steak use the thickest setting on the box grater to minimize.

-Definitely grate large amounts of horseradish in a well ventilated area (outside even) and please not around small children.
+Definitely grate large amounts of horseradish in a well-ventilated area (outside even) and please not around small children.

 About $5 bucks on a restaurant menu LOL.
 But seriously, Both mayonnaise and aioli are just an emulsion of eggs and oil.

 So to give you a simple answer aioli is just a fancy word for flavored mayonnaise to impress your friends or charge extra at a restaurant.
-And I should know, Ive been writing restaurant menus for 20 years.
+And I should know, I've been writing restaurant menus for 20 years.